Don’t take what they give you. Don’t accept what you don’t want.

-Just because someone offers you their opinion, you don’t have to take it.
 Most advice is just well-intentioned people talking to another younger version of themselves.
 They’re telling you how they wish they had been.
-Sometimes, that’s really cool — you learn and don’t have to make their mistakes.
+Sometimes, that’s really cool: you learn and don’t have to make their mistakes.
 Thank those people and be grateful for those lessons.
 Sometimes, the advice is bogus or those folks are simply wrong.

 When I was 40, I tried to take a hard turn in deep sand on a mountain bike trail in southern California.
 In my right leg, I felt bone slide over bone and then I heard the champagne cork and a wall of pain hit and turned the world black.
 When I came to, my nose buried in the sand, my first thought was “How long until my next race?
 Do I have time to make it through rehab?”
 I was hoping it was just a torn meniscus, but I would find out later that I had ripped my ACL.

 But when I went to see a renowned LA sports surgeon, his resident looked at me—this 40-year-old mom—and said “We don’t have to repair this.
 You can just modify your activities for the rest of your life.”